samyank7/Arkime_ssl_ubuntu_deployment/README.md

 ```
 Simply login with the credentials entered in this step.

-__If you have skipped setting up SSL, your arkime instance is ready__
+__If you have skipped setting up SSL, your arkime instance is ready.__

 ### Step 9: Activating SSL for Arkime